 2) Steamed Lemon Fish

-The Steamed Lemon Fish is a relatively new addition to the Global Fusion buffet menu; It comes wrapped in a leaf and tastes exactly like what you assume a spa would taste like, oddly Asian, but really good.
-As a professional food critic I would describe the taste as lemony.
+The Steamed Lemon Fish is a relatively new addition to the Global Fusion buffet menu; Delicate steamed fish infused with lemongrass & wrapped in a leaf; tastes exactly like what you assume a spa would taste like, oddly Asian, but really good.

 3) Dory Fish